““These are wonderful stories and this is a great way to strengthen the reclamation of local Aboriginal language”

 James, aged 9, Thornbury Primary School student of Wurundjeri descent

-The story from the Wurundjeri people, the traditional owners of the Melbourne district of Australia, of how the Platypus came to be.
+The story from the Wurundjeri people, the traditional owners of the Melbourne district of Australia, of how the platypus was made.

 In April 2015 the Victorian Aboriginal Corporation of Languages (VACL) launched three interactive digital storybooks featuring Creation Stories of the Wurundjeri People in both Woi wurrung and English.